Can magic mushrooms unlock depression? What I’ve learned in the five years since my TEDx talk

 I am now focusing on building that community container.
 A place where connectedness to ourselves, each other, and nature can be gently nurtured, in a grounded way.
 I have written an integration process to cover a twelve month period, which can be repeated annually; it’s based on twelve trees, one for each calendar month.

-The twelve trees are based on the CelticTree Calendar, and each tree has a ‘teaching’ : present moment focus, willingness to feel pain, self soothing, resilience, strengthening our bonds with local neighbourhoods, and also like-minded others we find online, forgiveness, compassion for all the different parts of ourselves, cultivating gratitude, recognising patterns of self sabotage, slowing down and resting, and connecting to the wisdom of elders.
+The twelve trees are based on the CelticTree Calendar, and each tree has a ‘teaching’ : present moment focus, willingness to feel pain, self soothing, emotional resilience, strengthening our bonds with local neighbourhoods, and also like-minded others we find online, forgiveness, compassion for all the different parts of ourselves, cultivating gratitude, recognising patterns of self sabotage, slowing down and resting, and connecting to the wisdom of elders.
 I want to prepare a safe nest for all of the people who will realise that psychedelic work takes a village, not just a capsule.
 Five years after that TEDx talk, as I look at the booming blaring psychedelics marketplace, the trees whisper to me of the interconnected web of which we are all a part.
 A web of reciprocity and cooperation from which we have much to learn.

 In the Twelve Trees process, which is the first integration system to be offered as part of the ACER community (Accept, Connect, Embody, Restore) the Douglas Fir is the tree for the month of May.
 It represents the importance of systems of reciprocity in our local communities, and the importance of honouring indigenous wisdom about how everything is related.
 The Douglas Fir is a symbol for that because the Canadian ancient Fir forests were sprayed with Monsanto herbicide to prioritise the cash crop (Douglas Firs for timber) and kill all the ‘competitor’ trees and plants.
 What the timber companies found was that when part of the ecosystem was poisoned, the Firs actually died too: instead of seeing the Firs thrive without the ‘competition’, as they expected, they saw the Firs die because of the lack of community.
 The incredible mycorrhizal network of tiny fungi under the forest floor, by which all the trees are connected and share resources and warning signals and take care of each other, had been interrupted and cut off.
 Suzanne Simard writes about these networks in her incredible book, ‘Finding the Mother Tree’, concluding that her decades of scientific study confirmed what indigenous elders had said all along.

 Like a dense forest of firs, psychedelic healing requires a complex network consisting of care, community, connection.
 We need the mother trees, the elders who have been doing this work safely for a long time to take a prominent place in the ecosystem, to share their wisdom and warnings like the wise old Firs, Birches and Pines share information and food.
-We need a thriving interconnected web involving public education, advocacy groups, therapist training and supervision, outcome sharing, and community integration networks.
+We need a thriving interconnected web involving public education, advocacy groups, therapist training and supervision, outcome sharing, peer-led support groups and community integration networks.
 We need all of these groups to talk to each other.

 We need systems of reciprocity to fairly compensate those whose riches we are extracting, we need to protect psychedelic plants and the communities who have stewarded them from extinction and threat.
 We need more women, and more people with long roots in psychedelic healing work (the best underground therapists, the best teachers from indigenous medicine communities), and spiritual elders to be given seats at the tables of power, not just people representing science and business.